o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    ```

    {{< note >}}
    For a mesh with colored vertices, `m_optional_color` gets set at runtime, if it's available.
-Then, a soft name convention sets `o_color_isBound` to `true`, which we can use to determine if we want to perform the bending or not.
+Then, a soft name convention sets `o_color_isBound` to `true`, which you can use to determine if the material should perform the bending or not.
 This soft name convention is a very specific sub-feature of shader options that are set based on the presence or absence of an optional vertex stream, as opposed to shader options set based on material properties.

    All of the fields are indicated by [HLSL semantics](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-semantics#vertex-shader-semantics).
 The engine processes the semantics and updates the fields accordingly.
    {{< /note >}}